nhsconnect/ITK-FHIR-Pathology/pages/explore/explore_procedure_request.md

 summary: "National Pathology FHIR Message Profiles"
 ---

-## Test Request Summary for a Haemotology or Chemical Biology Test ##
+## Test Request Summary Overview for a Haemotology or Chemical Biology Test ##

+Information from the original request that is returned with the test report.
+This has two purposes.
+- 1) To assist in linking the report to the original request;
+- 2) Give context to the test report where the receiving HCP is different to the requesting HCP and does not have access to the original request.

 ## Mapping for Procedure Request ##